 Before I delve into my usual babble about my latest baking adventure, I’d like to make a quick announcement.
 Today is the one year anniversary of this blog’s first post.
 As I look back at the list of creations I’ve shared here so far, I’m delighted with gratitude for the inspiration and encouragement of so many friends, followers and commenters.
-I can’t say that I would have persevered with publishing this creative outlet (let alone started it at all) had I not felt such support.
+I can’t say that I would have persevered with publishing this creative outlet (let alone started publishing it at all) had I not felt such support.
 Even with the undisclosed fiascoes in my kitchen along the way, I am ever renewed with fresh dessert ideas and look forward to another year of revealing them here.
-Thank you for sharing the experience with me!
 OK, now onto the cupcakes…

 When I recently came across candied rose berries at a favorite market of mine, I couldn’t help but stop in my tracks.
 The pastel pink beads sparkled with sweetness, and their scent was alluringly delicate and floral.
 Immediately inspired, I decided that these candies needed a dessert to both match and celebrate their exquisite qualities.
 I could already see the cupcake crowns awaiting them in a delicious and dainty future.